alphagov/govuk-content-api-docs/source/index.html.md

 The GOV.UK Content API makes it easy to access the data used to render content on [https://www.gov.uk](https://www.gov.uk).
-For any page hosted on www.gov.uk you can lookup the [path](#quick-start) to the content to access the data and metadata of the page.
+For any page hosted on www.gov.uk you can lookup the [path](#quick-start) to access the content component and associated metadata for a page.

 This API is useful for applications that incorporate content from GOV.UK and for keeping that content up to date.
 This provides a more accessible and